hubenschmidt/openai-agents-sdk-react/README.md

 - navigate in a browser window to Langfuse at http://localhost:3000 and "Sign up" for a new Langfuse account (create local account)
 - create New Organization
 - add Organization members
-- create New Project "langgraph-react"
+- create New Project "openai-agents-sdk-react"
 - Configure tracing -> Create new API key
 - Copy Secret Key and Public Key to /modules/agent/.env PUBLIC_KEY and SECRET_KEY.. and maintain LANGFUSE_HOST="http://langfuse:3000"
-- In order to capture these keys in the `agent` container, recreate the `agent` container.. open a new WSL2 window, navigate to `langgraph-react` directory and run
+- In order to capture these keys in the `agent` container, recreate the `agent` container.. open a new WSL2 window, navigate to `openai-agents-sdk-react` directory and run

 ```bash
 docker compose up -d --no-deps --force-recreate agent